alfonsof/terraform-azure-examples/code/02-one-server/README.md

 * Test the deploy:

-  When the `terraform apply` command completes, use the Azure console, you should see the new Virtual Machine, and all the resources created with the `Terraform Example` tag.
+  When the `terraform apply` command completes, use the Azure console, you should see the new Virtual Machine, and all the resources created with the `environment: "TerraformExamples"` tag.

 * Clean up the resources created when you have finished: